Newark Property Tax Revaluation – What You Need to Know

 How should Newark taxpayers prepare for the revaluation?

-Skoloff & Wolfe, P.C. advises many of the city’s largest property taxpayers and has assisted clients in the development and stabilization of several of the largest projects in Newark.
+Skoloff & Wolfe, P.C., advises many of Newark’s and the state’s largest real estate taxpayers and has assisted clients in the development and stabilization of several of the transformative projects in Newark.
+Our attorneys also frequently counsel clients regarding property tax exemption matters, long-term abatements, and PILOTs.
+Our clients include developers, management companies, financial institutions, REITs, hospitals, universities, religious institutions, private equity firms, and insurance companies.
 Contact us to review your Newark real estate holdings and potential for a property tax appeal.

 * Results may vary depending on your particular facts and legal circumstances.